cudoventures/cudos-docs/docs/node/overview/understanding-nodes.md

 ### Seed node

 A **Seed node** generates a list of peers to which the **Sentry node** can connect to.
-The **Seed node** proactively learns about nodes on the external CUDOS network by a process of ‘crawling’ whereby it connects to other nodes, learns their address book, then disconnects and repeats the process.
+The **Seed node** proactively learns about nodes on the external Cosmos chain by a process of ‘crawling’ whereby it connects to other nodes, learns their address book, then disconnects and repeats the process.
 The **Seed node** feeds the list of addresses to the **Sentry node(s)**.
     The seed node is a *mandatory requirement* for a **Validator Cluster**.

 ### Sentry node

 The **Sentry node** is an application layer proxy for the **Validator nodes**.
-Any communication the **Validator node** has with the outside CUDOS network consists of application messages to/from the **Sentry node**.
-These are then relayed to/from nodes on the CUDOS network.
+Any communication the **Validator node** has with the outside Cosmos chain consists of application messages to/from the **Sentry node**.
+These are then relayed to/from nodes on the Cosmos chain.

 :::warning